 Introduction

-Parsley (Petroselinum crispum) and cilantro (Coriandrum sativum) both belong to the Umbelliferae (Apiaceae) family, along with several other crops including carrot, celery, fennel, dill, and parsnip.
+Parsley (Petroselinum crispum) and cilantro (Coriandrum sativum) both belong to the Umbelliferae (Apiaceae) family, along with several other crops such as carrot, celery, fennel, dill, and parsnip.
 Curly leaf parsley is most often used as a garnish, whereas flat leaf parsley is more often used as an ingredient.
 The fresh leaves of cilantro are commonly used in Mexican, South Asian, Indian and other cuisines; the dried seeds of the same plant are known as coriander.

 Types and Varieties

-Cilantro and Parsley Varieties | |
+Cilantro and Parsley Varieties

 ---|---|